ragesh88/Rajesh_miniproject_report/README.md

 Use pdflatex to compile the document as:

-pdflatex miniProject.tex
+pdflatex miniProject.tex && pdflatex miniProject.tex

-in the terminal
+in the terminal.

+To compile the file with references use the command

+pdflatex miniProject.tex && bibtex miniProject.aux && pdflatex miniProject.tex && pdflatex miniProject.tex